 The Super Bowl is more than just a game; it's a 10-day festival, with events held across the metro area drawing in fans and families from around the state and around the world to enjoy all the Bold North has to offer.

 The 10 days leading up to the Super Bowl will feature events for all ages, with a variety of activities--including many at no or low-cost to attend.
-From Super Bowl Experience to Super Bowl LIVE, visitors will experience a world-class, uniquely Minnesotan event, including the Loppet, snowmobiling and outdoor ice bars.
+From Super Bowl Experience Driven by Genesis to Super Bowl LIVE sponsored by Verizon, visitors will experience a world-class, uniquely Minnesotan event, including the Loppet, snowmobiling and outdoor ice bars.

 The Minnesota Super Bowl Host Committee serves as the liaison between the National Football League and the local community.
 Our job is to plan and support activities to ensure a safe and successful Super Bowl experience for both the league and Minnesotans and to use the Super Bowl platform to introduce the world to our Bold North story.
 The Host Committee is a 501(c)(6) non-profit.

-If you are interested in Super Bowl LII Suites or Hospitality, please email firstname.lastname@example.org.
+If you are interested in Super Bowl LII Suites or Hospitality, please contact firstname.lastname@example.org.

 NBC is the official broadcast partner for Super Bowl LII.